SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/github.md

 <!-- TODO: Move the naming conventions here to the name formats doc? -->
 :::note Branch name
-A branch name reminds you and your collaborators, at a glance, what topic, problem, of feature the branch is for.
-1-3 words separated by underscores is usually a good guideline.
+A branch name reminds you and your collaborators, at a glance, what topic, problem, or feature the branch is for.
+1 to 3 words separated by underscores is usually a good guideline.
 Example: `income_questions` or `income_calculations`

 **More advanced:** Include the issue number and type of goal of the branch - a feature, a fix, etc. Example: `116_fix_income_calculations` or `42_feature_deductables`.
 :::